 - Liver biopsy (by surgery or needle): to check for excess fat

 - Other tests may be performed to determine why your cat stopped eating

 Immediate treatment to stabilize your cat may include:

 - Blood transfusions

-The main treatment is dietary therapy until your cat's normal appetite returns (usually 6 to 7 weeks).
-The liver will then continue its regular functioning, and remove the excess fat on its own.
+The primary treatment is dietary therapy until your cat's normal appetite returns (usually 6 to 7 weeks).
+The liver will then continue its regular functioning and remove the excess fat on its own.

 - A feeding tube inserted surgically into the cat's stomach

-The actual cause of the disorder is unknown, but obesity and anorexiaare knownto be associated with the onset of the disease.
-Prevent obesity by notoverfeeding your cat.
+The actual cause of the disorder is unknown, but obesity and anorexia are associated with the disease.
+Prevent obesity by not overfeeding your cat.

 There is a great chance for full recovery if you catch the disease in its early stages and give proper, aggressive treatment.
 If there is an underlying medical issue causing fatty liver disease, it is important to address that as well.

 Medically Reviewed by Sara Ochoa, DVM